 Global Health Training and Education Opportunities

-Overseas experience by Mass General Hospital (MGH) Pathology residents and fellows represents a distinct asset to our training program.
+Overseas experience by Massachusetts General Hospital Pathology residents and fellows represents a distinct asset to our training program.
 Residents gain direct experience that can foster research on unusual pathogens, neglected diseases, public health, diagnostics, and the pathology of global illnesses that affect millions of the world’s population.
 Many pathology trainees arrive with some prior experience abroad during college and medical school, and many have a strong interest in continuing their involvement overseas in a professional capacity.
 In the past four years, about 12.5% of the total pathology resident class (five in forty) has traveled to explore volunteer opportunities in the developing world.
 Many traveled using their own funds because of their strong personal interest in global health.
 Providing financial support for specific overseas rotations in pathology in the developing world is one area of opportunity going forward.

-Overseas rotations by Mass General Hospital residents
+Overseas Rotations by Mass General Residents

 Mbarara University of Science and Technology (MUST), Uganda